 blog post.

-I make my refrigerator pickles with onion and cucumber, but this simple process can be used to make a variety of different pickles.
-I’ve made some suggestions later in the post, however, I do recommend you give my Quick Pickled Onions recipe a try too.
+I make these pickles with onion and cucumber.
+This method can also be used to make different types of pickles.
+I recommend you give my Quick Pickled Onions recipe a try, too.

 Ingredients